 When you eat carbohydrates, your blood glucose (also known as blood sugar) levels rise and fall.

-The glycemic load indicates the rate at which various amounts of carbohydrates are formed into glucose and released into your bloodstream.
+The glycemic load indicates the rate at which various amounts of carbohydrates are transformed into glucose and released into your bloodstream.
 Potatoes have a relatively high glycemic load, but it varies between different types of potatoes.

-On a scale of 0 to 100, a baked white potato has a glycemic load of 41-61 (which is considered moderate to high).
-And sweet potatoes generally have a GL of 19 (which is considered low).
+On a scale of 0 to 100, a baked white potato has a glycemic load of 29 (which is considered high).
+And red-skinned potatoes generally have a slightly lower GL of 26 (which is still considered high).

-Due to their high antioxidant content, colored potatoes (like red and purple) have a lower glycemic load than white.
+Due to their high antioxidant content, purple and blue potatoes have a lower glycemic load than white.

 Why Some People Might Want to Watch Their Potato Consumption